Insights - How to scale a Lean Startup.

 THE LEAN START-UP IN A NUTSHELL

-The Lean Start-Up methodology has captured and documented the essence of the entrepreneurial search for a sustainable business model.
+The Lean Startup methodology has captured and documented the essence of the entrepreneurial search for a sustainable business model.
 It is rigorous, works in practice, and its principles can be applied in a broad context.
-Here is a summary (for a more detailed description please see the article by Steve Blank on HBR):
+Here is a summary (for a more detailed description please see the article Why the Lean Startup Changes Everything by Steve Blank):

 business model searchInstead of detailing a Business Plan, entrepreneurs use a Business Model Canvas to document their hypotheses and assumptions on how the company creates value in a sustainable manner.

 customer developmentInstead of a building a product and then testing it with customers, entrepreneurs "get out of the building" and test their hypotheses and assumptions with potential customers.
 The focus is to reliably identify customer needs and pivot / change direction before costly investments are made.

 minimum viable productHand in hand with Customer Development, entrepreneurs use agile development techniques to incrementally create "light" prototypes and solutions that can be used to verify their assumptions with customers.
 The result is an incrementally developed product, that contains only the critical (validated) features.

 According to Steve Blank, while there is plenty of literature to help entrepreneurs figure out how to search for a business model (as well as Incubators and Accelerators to give practice), there are few resources from which an entrepreneur can learn how to guide a company through the execution phase.
 Thankfully, this is no reason to despair.
 In the following sections we will show how entrepreneurs can re-purpose and use Lean Startup principles to help moving a company out of startup mode and scaling into full execution: